stephenahmeed/Extension-Nodes/README.md

 ### 4. Bless
 - Register : https://bless.network/dashboard?ref=7N8712
 - Search Bless extension in VPS browser
-- And log in, it will keep running in the backgrou
+- And log in, it will keep running in the background